 Check back often to see new listings, and be sure to recommend your classics to us.

 An important book.
 Not a deep one, but relevant and to the point.
 The new paradigm is vastly different from the one we are leaving which complicates the complexities for the world right now.
+Ito has many good and relevant things to say about education.

 This book is precious.
 Mostly it is about Elephants and how they communicate but Safina opens new doors to our questions about how animals think and communicate.
 This book is poetry and science, curiosity and wonder working together.
 For anyone exploring communication and language this is a must read book.
 Parts of the book can be shared with children.

-Kauffman's latest book is a world -- maybe universe -- transformer.
+Kauffman's latest book is a world -- maybe universe -- transformed..
 He lays out a thesis that if proven (which it will be to the degree that there is proof) changes our entire concept of reality now based on Newtonian physics and reductionism.
 Quantum theory, complexity and other emerging sciences open up a far more creative, open world of thought and adjacent possibles.
 It is only from within this framework, that humanity begins to understand how to end war and poverty.

 Kelly is a most credible futurist.
 Over and over again, he signals what is coming years early and he shapes how he thinks about it and how the reader might make his observations useful.
 While I think his forces are inevitable within our near term future, what we do with them is not inevitable.
 We can choose to help develop these tools for a better world, or default letting others choose their course.
 A must for all those shaping a better world.